 This was still the era when maintenance engineers came with the machine.
 With earlier machines engineers were on site 24 hours a day, but the transistor machines were enough more reliable that they could all sleep at home most nights.
 I recall that they would do preventative maintenance for a few hours about every two weeks.
 The core memories had ECC (error checking and correcting code).
+On a word fetch a single bit error was corrected and double bit errors were detected.
+Engineers could sample corrected errors and so tune the box during maintenance.
 It was clear that this saved much downtime.
 The 7090s, each with just one such memory box and without ECC, experienced more down time for memory problems than the Stretch which had six boxes.
 Aside from memory problems the machine failures were almost always in a part of the machine with which the engineer had no previous experience.
 They had to learn a new part of the machine with impatient programmers hovering about.
 The machine had about 250,000 discrete transistors.